 Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 37, these cadences were identified using spacecraft telemetry from the fine pointing system.
-All cadences with pointing excursions >7 arcsec (0.3)
+In Sector 39, these cadences were identified using spacecraft telemetry from the fine pointing system.
+All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
+Figure 4 also shows an assessment of the performance of the cotrending based on the final set of manual excludes.